Yuxin-Ji/QTM350-Project/README.md

 ### Create S3 bucket

-First of all, we create an s3 bucket on AWS.
+First of all, we create an [S3 bucket]((https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) on AWS.
 We need to make sure that we make the bucket public.

 ![Create S3 bucket and make public](bucket_access.jpeg)